fqantonio/GoingInductive/README.md

 However, there are risks and concerns to be accommodated during the process, namely:

   1. the less adapted to the school system;
-  2. the classroom management students behavior;
+  2. the classroom management referening to students behavior;
-  3. in the **learning transfer** process;
+  3. in the **learning transfer** process: there must be some additional activities planned to accommodate this loss;
   3. Grade 7 and males, in less degree of concern, seems to benefit less from this change.

 **Bottom line**, if you don't want to take the risks, change conditional to have a student group more adapted to school and if you want to increase the lab practices skills.

 RISKS:
-  1. In the **learning transfer** and **academic results**, there is the risk that the less adapted to the school environment suffer more with this strategic change;
+  1. In the **learning transfer** and **academic results** learning areas, there is the risk that the less adapted to the school environment have a decreased with this strategic change;
-  2. For **behavior**, specifically in aspect of following social and behavioral classroom rules, there is a major negative [^6] impact in all samples: the risk of loosing control of the students group inside the classroom is real, but note that, although, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50% and didn't represent a thread to the classroom learning environment;
+  2. For **behavior**, specifically in the aspect of following social and behavioral classroom rules, there is a major negative [^6] impact in all samples: the risk of loosing control of the students group inside the classroom is real; however, but note that, although, the assessment were all positive: median change from 81 to 74%, which means that the behavior was above 50% and didn't represent a thread to the classroom learning environment.

 CONCERNS:
-  1. There seems to be a positive effect only in GRADE 8 and FEMALE groups for the **learning transfer**, the other groups the change don't have any effect.
+  1. There seems to be a positive effect only in GRADE 8 and FEMALE groups for the **learning transfer**: the changes in the other groups don't have any effect.
   2. On the **behavior field** only grade 9 seems to get some positive effect;
   3. In general, Female gender group tend to benefit more them male;
   4. In general, RANK 3 tends to benefit more then the other rank groups;